OWASP/owasp-mastg/Document/0x06c-Reverse-Engineering-and-Tampering.md

 The first thing we can see in the disassembly of the function is that there is no input to the function.
 The registers X0-X7 are not read throughout the function.
 Also, there are multiple calls to other functions like the ones at 0x100008158, 0x10000dbf0 etc.

-Instructions to one such function call are below.
-Branch instruction *bl* is used to call the function *0x100008158*.
+The instructions corresponding to one such function calls can be seen below.
+The branch instruction `bl` is used to call the function at 0x100008158.

 ```
 1000080f0 1a 00 00 94     bl         FUN_100008158